 Try looking into the North States MyPet Paws Portable Pet Gate.

 The living areas take up the most space in your house, and it is probably where your guests would spend the most time.
 We would advise you to check for visible cords in any area of the house first as they tend to take over the house and electrical outlets.
 Next, think of all the items you keep in these rooms that look good for puppies to chew on.
 Loose items should be something to look out for.
 If you by chance have expensive pillows, throws or rugs, make sure to keep them out of reach.
-Some people even go as far as to buy puppy-proof couches!
+Some people even go as far as to buy puppy-proof couches and couch covers!

 One of your dog’s favorite places to be, you need to pay extra attention to the bathrooms.
 We have tons of tools and knick-knacks in the bathroom including razors, toothbrushes, combs brushes, aerosol cans, etc. Not to mention all the toxic chemicals he or she could ingest by accident.
 Again, you should keep everything out of reach and no loose objects should be on the ground.

 I’m sure you have seen dogs drinking out of the toilet in movies, but they actually love to do that.
 To keep this from happening, keep the toilet lid down or even place a lock on the lid like the Safety 1st Swing Shut Toilet Lock.